History of podcasting: Video podcasting

 A video podcast or vodcast is a podcast that contains video content.
 Web television series are often distributed as video podcasts.
 Dead End Days, a serialized dark comedy about zombies released from October 31, 2003, through 2004, is commonly believed to be the first video podcast.
 Diggnation was one of the most successful early video podcasts, running for 7 years before going on hiatus.
 Never Not Funny was a pioneer in providing video content in the form of a podcast.

-Joe Rogan Experience has great examples of a litany of video podcasts, with many of them now being hosted on YouTube rather than as part of a feed (which was much more common when video podcasting was a brand-new medium).
-The key difference between a vlog and a video podcast is the length.
-While a vlog could technically be a video podcast, long-form conversational-style videos are generally considered to be a video podcast.
+Many traditional audio podcasts also record video, so that highlights or entire episodes can be posted to social media and video sharing platforms, predominantly YouTube.
+This practice became more popular in 2024, after the closure of Google Podcasts.
+YouTube also added the ability to automatically ingest podcast feeds as early as May 2023, which are then available on both YouTube (with a static image of the podcast’s episode art) and YouTube Music.
+YouTube has become an increasingly popular platform for podcasts.
+In 2025, Edison’s Infinite Dial report revealed 33% of American podcast listeners used YouTube, a larger share than Spotify or Apple Podcasts.